shendurelab/MPRAflow/docs/saturation_mutagenesis_example1.rst

 Run nextflow
 ------------------------------
-Now we have everything at hand to run the saturation mutagenesis MPRAflow pripeline.
+Now we have everything at hand to run the saturation mutagenesis MPRAflow pipeline.
 Therefore we have to be in the cloned MPRAflow folder.
 But we will change the working and output directory to the :code:`SatMut_TERT` folder.
 The MPRAflow saturation mutagenesis command is:

 .. code-block:: bash